dnolan1993/rock-paper-scissors-game/README.md

   </ul>
  </li>
  <li>
-  Be able to see where all options are and see thier own score aswell as the opponents.
+  Be able to see where all options are and see their score as well as the opponents.
   <ul>
    <li>
     The options are very clear and are presented using large icons that enlarge when hovered over, making them easily visible and usable for the user.
    </li>
    <li>
-    The score and turns remaining counters are clearly displayed at the bottom of the page below the main game section.
+    The score and turns remaining counters are displayed at the bottom of the page below the main game section.
    </li>
   </ul>
  </li>